tlamadon/pytwoway/docs/source/internal.rst

 * ``pytwoway.BLMEstimator``: Class for estimating the BLM model with multiple sets of starting values

 * ``pytwoway.BLMBootstrap``: Class for estimating the BLM model with bootstrapped confidence intervals

+* ``pytwoway.BLMVarianceDecomposition``: Class for estimating the variance decomposition of the BLM model with bootstrapped confidence intervals

 * ``pytwoway.Attrition``: Class for generating attrition plots